Rise Wrestling

-Rise Wrestling (stylized as RiSE Wrestling or RISE Wrestling and often referred to simply as RiSE) was an American, independent women's professional wrestling promotion.
-It airs events on Internet pay-per-view (iPPV by subscription) and hosts live events around the US.
+Rise Wrestling (stylized as RiSE Wrestling or RISE Wrestling and often referred to simply as RiSE) was an American independent women's professional wrestling promotion.
+It aired events on Internet pay-per-view (iPPV by subscription) and hosts live events around the US.
+It has been inactive since late 2019 as a result of the COVID-19 pandemic.

 History

 Rise was created in 2016 by former Shimmer ring announcer and associate executive producer Kevin Harvey.
 Initially created to be a discovery and development program for Shimmer, the company created wrestling seminars hosted around the nation to introduce talent to the industry, and to scout talent.
 The company hosted the Rise PPV's and in 2017 began weekly tapings called Rise ASCENT, touring across the US.
 In 2018, the company announced a partnership with Impact Wrestling and hosted Impact talent on Rise events.
 Rise held its last event on October 23, 2020.